Foxocelot45/GR33D-TOKEN/docs/SECURITY.md

 4. Allow reasonable time for assessment and mitigation
 5. Coordinate disclosure timing with the team

-The GR33D team is committed to promptly addressing all security concerns and maintaining the highest standards of contract security as we develop our art marketplace ecosystem.
+The GR33D team is committed to promptly addressing all security concerns and maintaining the highest standards of contract security.

+---

+**Note**: For security reasons, specific implementation details of protection mechanisms have been omitted from this public document.
+The GR33D team regularly reviews and enhances security measures to protect user funds and maintain ecosystem integrity.